spex-lang/spex-lang.github.io/src/motivation.md

   1. To document the system and have tooling which generates documentation from the specification;
-  2. To use the specification as a blueprint for a rewrite, i.e. specify the old system, test it the specification agains the old system to ensure it's correct, then use the specification to develop the new system, potentially generating code from the specification, and finally testing the new system against the specification to ensure that it behaves like the old system;
+  2. To use the specification as a blueprint for a rewrite, i.e. specify the old system, test it the specification against the old system to ensure it's correct, then use the specification to develop the new system, potentially generating code from the specification, and finally testing the new system against the specification to ensure that it behaves like the old system;